roger2000hk/godbase/README.md

 ```

-Or, if you prefer your examples less toyish, have a look at the reservation system I'm building on top here: https://github.com/fncodr/remento.
+Or, if you prefer your examples less toyish; have a look at the reservation system I'm building on top here: https://github.com/fncodr/remento.

 Peace